 Dr. Leah Hochman’s new book, "The Ugliness of Moses Mendelssohn: Aesthetics, Religion & Morality in the Eighteenth Century" (Routledge Jewish Studies Series), examines the aesthetics of ugliness through the prism of one of our great philosophers.

-Director of the Louchheim School for Judaic Studies and Assistant Professor of Jewish Thought, HUC-JIR/Los Angeles
+Director of the Louchheim School for Judaic Studies and Associate Professor of Jewish Thought, HUC-JIR/Los Angeles

 From Arab Spring to Arab Summer - Or Winter?
 Fault Lines in the Arab and Muslim Worlds